jumbocarrot0/FTL-Event-Parser/README.md

 # FTL-Event-Parser
 A program to read XML code from the game FTL:Faster Than Light and create an event simulation.

+How to use:
+This program draws data from the events.xml and ship.xml files included. events.xml is where you include any events you want to simulate.
+Some example have been provided, most of which are test events found inside FTL.
+Anything that you include in this file must be within the FTL tag. ship.xml contains the equipment of the player ship in the simulator, mainly for checks against blue options.
+This file contains one shipBlueprint tag, largely resembing the shipBlueprint of a player ship with some extra tags for fuel and scrap count.

 Features so far:
 - Can interpret events from a file and load them in a simulation